 Are snacks provided, or should I bring my own?

 Some basic snacks, such as dried fruit, nuts and granola bars, will be handed out before we kick off each morning.
 However, if you prefer something else to snack on, such as chocolate, we encourage you to bring it.

 What if I have a dietary preference or allergy?
 Is Peru/Out Adventures accommodating to food allergies?

 Peru has come a long way in terms of dietary needs.
 Traditionally, Andean dinners consist of potatoes, starch and meat.
 However, on our tours, we are very accommodating of most dietary requirements such as vegetarian, and vegan and common allergies such as lactose intolerance.

 Please speak to us well in advance if you have any strict dietary requirements that we need to prepare for.

 Peru is a predominantly catholic and conservative country with few legal protections for the LGBTQ+ community.
 However, Lima has a robust queer community, and you won’t feel out of place in the city.
 Meanwhile, most of the rural destinations on our itinerary are popular among international travellers who likely won’t make a fuss over a group of men travelling together.
 That said, holding hands and public displays of affection may garner unwanted attention or uncomfortable stares.

 Yes!
 We always strive to connect our travellers with the local LGBTQ+ community.

 If you have any questions leading up to your big Inca Trail adventure, never hesitate to get in touch.
-Almost everyone in our office has hiked the trail and one of us has even lived in Lima for two years.
+Almost everyone in our office has hiked the trail.
 We would be delighted to regale you with our endless tips and tricks to get the most out of your time in Peru and on the trail!

 A Q&A with an HIV+ traveller who refused to be held back by the virus and completed the Inca Trail in Peru with Out Adventures.
 Read More